SurajChoudharii/ML-Project-K-Means-Clustering/README.md

 ### 🧠 Conclusion

 This project demonstrates how clustering techniques can be used to uncover hidden patterns in customer behavior, enabling more personalized and profitable airline services.

----

-Would you like me to export this as a real `README.md` file and attach it for download?